 Gur Para or Gur Pare Recipe is prepared with maida and wheat flour, coated in jaggery syrup and flavored with cardamom.
 A quick and easy festival sweet !!

 Prepare the syrup by boiling gur/jaggery in water until it is reduced to half its quantity.
 Gur/jaggery burns very fast, so do not leave the syrup unattended and keep stirring it continuously.

 Remove from flame and toss gur pare in this syrup.
 They will soak up all the syrup and will become sticky and soft.
 No worries – spread them on a big plate in a single layer and let them dry out.

-Dust of the excess gur and store them in air tight container at room temperature.
+Dust of the excess gur and store them in an airtight container at room temperature.
 Good for 2-3 weeks, only if they last that long. 😉

-So this festive season try this step-by-step guide to perfect homemade Gur Para or Gur pare recipe.
+So this festive season, do try out thisGur Para or Gur pare recipe.
+If you happen to make it, then drop me a line below.
+If you have any questions, I would be happy to answer them.
 There is still plenty of time left to pull off this quick and easy sweet.